 Rachel Ferrari is an undergraduate student at American University pursuing a B.A. in Political Science and International Relations (Foreign Policy/National Security), with a certificate in Advanced Leadership Studies.
-She is currently a Conference Assistant with the AU Conference and Guest Services for the summer and works at the AU Library as a Part-time Supervisor.
+She is currently a Resident Assistant and works at the AU Library as a Supervisor.

 In the spring of 2018, she interned at the U.S. Department of the Treasury in the Office of Public Affairs.
 She is also a member of the SPA Leadership Program and was a teaching assistant for the program during the 2017-2018 academic year.
 She has previously served in a number of roles including President of the National Honor Society, Co-president of Literary Guild, and Copy Chief/staff writer for The Purbalite student newspaper at Baldwin High School in Pittsburgh, Pennsylvania.